cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/030-basic-realism.md

 ## Criticisms

 Despite its prominence, realism has faced criticism over the years for its inability to fully explain complex international phenomena.
 One key criticism is realism's failure to anticipate the largely peaceful end of the Cold War.
-Realist theory predicted an eventual clash between the two superpowers, the United States and Soviet Union, as they competed for power and influence.
+Realist theory predicted an eventual clash between the two superpowers, the United States and the Soviet Union, as they competed for power and influence.
 However, the Cold War ended not through military confrontation but through internal reforms in the Soviet Union and a resetting of relations between the two powers.
-Realism does not account for how mutual cooperation, trust-building, and diplomacy helped avoid direct conflict and pave the way for a peaceful resolution.
+Realism does not account for how cooperation, trust-building, and diplomacy helped avoid direct conflict and pave the way for a peaceful resolution.

 Additionally, realism struggles to explain conflicts within states rather than between states.
 Realist theory focuses on states as the key actors in an anarchic international system.
 However, in the post-World War II era, the majority of conflicts have been civil wars, insurgencies, and intra-state violence.
 Realism does not provide analytic tools to understand the complex ethnic, religious, and ideological factors fueling these internal conflicts.
 Power dynamics between states cannot fully capture the grievances, motivations, and goals of non-state actors fighting internally over resources, representation, and rights.
 Realism is state-centric and often discounts sub-state and transnational forces shaping world politics.